 \subsection{Evaluation Metrics}

-The next question is: How well do the random sequences generated from these models compare to real motion sequences?
-We will utilize several techniques for qualitative (visualize) and quantitative (likelihood computations, hypothesis tests, and a quantization-based) evaluations.
-We describe them next.
+How well do the random sequences generated from these models compare to real motion sequences?
+We will utilize several criteria for qualitative (visualization) and quantitative (like energy distance, cross-sectional variance, and posture validity score) evaluations.

-1. {\bf Log-likelihood}: One way is to compare the log-likelihoods (under a statistical model estimated from the training data) of the simulated data with those of the original training data.
-Suppose that the estimated parameter from the original data is $\Theta$.
-We can then compute the log-likelihood of a sequence $\alpha^*$ as:

-where $\mathbf{A}^*$ is the PCA coefficients matrix of $\alpha^*$, and $f$ is the density function (Gaussian density here) estimated from the training data.

-2. {\bf Two-sample test}: We can perform a non-parametric DISCO test~\citep{rizzo2010disco} to compare whether any two samples are from the same probability distribution.
-Our experiment uses the training and the simulated sequences as these two samples.
-The test statistic is:
+1. {\bf Energy Distance}: We can use an energy term~\citep{rizzo2016,Zhang2022test} to quantify differences between two shape distributions from their random samples.
+The expected value of this energy is zero {\it iff} the two underlying distributions are identical.
+Our experiment uses the training and the simulated sequences as these two sample sets, $A=\{\alpha_i^A\}_{i=1}^{n_A}$ and $B=\{\alpha_j^B\}_{j=1}^{n_B}$, and the posture sequence distance $d_{\mathcal{A}}(\alpha_1,\alpha_2)$ (defined in Eqn.~\ref{eq:4}) as the pairwise metric.
+The energy is defined as:

-where $A$ and $B$ are sets of the training and simulated sequences, with respective sample sizes $n_A$ and $n_B$; $d_{\mathcal{A}}(a,b)$ is the posture sequence distance defined in Eqn.~\ref{eq:4}.

-The null hypothesis is that the distributions underlying the training and the generated data are the same, and the $p$-value is obtained from the permutation test~\citep{liu2022wilcox}.
-One can refer to \cite{rizzo2010disco}'s paper for more details. $\epsilon(A,B)$ compares cross-group distances, $d(a_i,b_j)$, with the within-group distances, $d(a_i,a_j)$ and $d(b_i,b_j)$, to check equality of underlying distributions.